Citizenship & Integration Initiative

 60 second overview

-Trust for London, in partnership with Unbound Philanthropy, has established an initiative to support Londoners of all backgrounds to have meaningful opportunities to participate in the life of the city and the decisions that affect them.
+Trust for London, in partnership with Unbound Philanthropy, the Paul Hamlyn Foundation, City Bridge Trust and the Pears Foundation has established an initiative to support Londoners of all backgrounds to have meaningful opportunities to participate in the life of the city and the decisions that affect them.
 The Citizenship and Integration Initiative brings together funding from independent foundations, to work closely with the Mayor of London and the Greater London Authority to achieve this goal.

 What's the issue?

 The capital’s population is rapidly growing and changing.
 Roughly half of people moving to London are from abroad, and the other half are from the rest of the UK.
 But, whilst 640,000 Londoners have become British citizens in the past 11 years, 54 per cent of Londoners born abroad don’t hold a British passport.
 There are thousands of young Londoners who have grown up in the capital but cannot access higher education or work because they have irregular migration status.
-They want to contribute more to and fully engage with our society, but are not able to because of these barriers.
+Brexit has made the future for many EU Nationals living in London uncertain.
+All of these groups want to contribute more to and fully engage with our society, but are not able to because of these barriers.